s0ham-mukherjee/vantage-point/README.md

 ## Disclaimer

 Vantage Point Research Engine is for education and research.
-It is not financial advice.
+It is not financial advice.Made by Soham Mukherjee